niranjan94/show-java/CONTRIBUTING.md

 3. Create a branch for your edits/bugfixes/feature additions
 4. Do your magic
-5. Test whatever you made in Android versions 4.0.x , 4.4.x, 5.x
+5. Test whatever you made in Android versions 4.0.x , 4.4.x, 5.x, 6.x, 7.x etc (You get the idea :wink: )
-6. Once you're confident in your code, send a pull request to the master branch of the upstream repository with a proper descriptions explaining what you did and why.
+6. Once you're confident in your code, send a pull request to the `development` branch of the upstream repository with a proper descriptions explaining what you did and why.
 Be clear and consise.
 7. Wait for one of the project maintainers to review your pull request.
-8. We may merge it into the master branch if it's good.
+8. We may merge it into the `development` branch if it's good.

 > Also have a look at the [GitHub Flow](https://guides.github.com/introduction/flow/), to understand better how all this works.